MobsLab/SleepScoringOnline/Arduino-interface-&-Sound-stimulations.md

 ![](https://user-images.githubusercontent.com/41677251/43640396-17a0db84-9720-11e8-9179-f4652a1048c0.PNG)

 TDT Digital Inputs are represented by **_BitIn_** boxes.
-The M value inside the box corresponds to the Digital Input number squared:
+The M value inside the box corresponds to the Digital Input binary number:

 * M = 1 corresponds to DI0